Anne Chamberlyne

-Ann Chamberlyne (1667–1691) was a female tar (sailor) who joined her brother's ship's crew in 1690 and fought the French at Beachy Head.
+Anne Chamberlyne (1667–1691) was a female tar (sailor) who, in 1690, joined the crew of the Griffin Fireship, a ship commanded by her brother, Clifford.
+In June of 1690, she fought the French at Beachy Head.
+As noted by Ishida, "Although most women marines came from the lower classes, she came from the nobility."

 A plaque in her memory at All Saints Church, Cheyne Walk in London used to exist, but it was destroyed in World War II during a bombing raid.